Morkalork/add-js-test/README.md

 };
 ```

-If you right-click on the file that contains this module and select Create Test File, the following file will be generated:
+If you right-click on the file that contains this module and select Add Test, the following file will be generated:

 ```typescript
 // fat-arrow-declaration.test.ts